LOGINventory supports you in keeping track of and optimizing your entire network with existing hardware and software and the licenses used.

 The aim of data acquisition is to create a .inv file containing the desired information of the respective device.
 Various options are available for this purpose:

 LOGINventory can scan agentlessly to capture all directly accessible devices on the network.
 With this, Windows, Linux and Mac computers, printers, routers, switches and the respective peripherals (monitors, keyboards, ...) as well as all hosts (VMware, XenServer, Hyper-V) and the virtual machines (VMs) running on them can be inventoried.
 In addition, Active Directory data on user and computer accounts as well as group memberships can be queried.
 Furthermore, your Exchange organization (servers, mailboxes, databases) can be captured and smartphones and tablets connected via Exchange ActiveSync (EAS) can be inventoried.
+In addition, the permissions for SQL Server databases and data for Cloud Subscriptions can be read out online.
 Agentless capture can be performed on a regular basis using a schedule.

 The LOGINfo.exe program is also suitable for local inventory of computers that are not directly connected to the network, or for Windows Home versions (these cannot be scanned over the network due to missing APIs).
 For this purpose the program can be executed on the computer e.g. via USB stick.
 Later, the .inv files can be transferred to the central data directory.

-The use of the LOGINventory Windows Offline Agent is much more comfortable than the manual inventory via USB stick.
-This module is used to regularly record Windows computers that are rarely or never in the LAN - and therefore cannot be easily inventoried.
+The use of the LOGINventory Offline Agent is much more comfortable than the manual inventory via USB stick.
+The Offline Agent can be used to regularly record Windows computers that are rarely or never in the LAN - and therefore cannot be easily inventoried.
 This can be very useful if your company has employees who frequently travel with their laptops and are therefore rarely directly connected to the corporate network.
 Servers can also be inventoried in the DMZ in this way.
+The Offline Agent can also be installed on Linux devices when you do not want to use the remote scan with root privileges.
 On devices on which the Offline Agent is installed, a scan is performed autonomously and the results are buffered locally.
 With an existing network connection, the recorded data is transferred directly to the central data directory via https or http via a web server or a file service.

 Another agent used to record the actual usage data of software products is LOGINuse.
 This .msi file can be distributed on the computers to be monitored and logs which software is used in accordance with data protection regulations.
 This data is then available in license management to evaluate whether installed software is actually being used or whether there is potential for savings.
 The data collected by LOGINuse is then automatically read and transmitted by each of the recording methods, so that no extra data flow between LOGINuse and the LOGINventory computer is necessary.